Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Moduli of objects in the Fukaya category

-which can be used to glue the moduli spaces of objects supported near $L_{0}$ and $L_{1}$.
+defined away from a hypersurface.
+We glue the moduli spaces of objects supported near $L_{0}$ and $L_{1}$ using this identification.

 \begin{remark} The construction of a map for a Lagrangian path can be reduced to the case of Hamiltonian paths as follows: any path $(L_{t}, J)$ can be deformed, with fixed endpoints, to a path $(L_{t}', J_{t})$ which is a concatenation of paths for which the Lagrangian is constant and paths in which there is no wall-crossing.
-The desired birational map is then obtained as a composition of the rescalings given by the flux homomorphism and the wall-crossing maps for Hamiltonian paths.
+The desired map is then obtained as a composition of the wall-crossing maps for Hamiltonian paths and the rescalings given by the flux homomorphism.